amazingandyyy/react-graphql-hackathon-kit/server/README.md

 # Hackathon starter server

-This is a really simple GraphQL server that uses the [Apollo GraphQL Server](https://github.com/apollographql/graphql-server) and [GraphQL Tools](https://github.com/apollographql/graphql-tools) to create and serve a simple schema.
+This is a basic GraphQL server that uses the [Apollo GraphQL Server](https://github.com/apollographql/graphql-server) and [GraphQL Tools](https://github.com/apollographql/graphql-tools) to create and serve a simple schema.

 It uses a very simple in-memory data structure, so if you restart the server or change the code, the data will reset.
 You might want to extend this to use a real database for your project.